datahub-project/datahub/metadata-ingestion/README.md

 - List of feature tables, features, and entities
 - Column types associated with each feature and entity

+Note: this uses a separate Docker container to extract Feast's metadata into a JSON file, which is then parsed to DataHub's native objects.
+This was done because of a dependency conflict in the `feast` module.

 ```yml
 source:
   type: feast